Reanalysis of experimental determinations of polariton-polariton interactions in microcavities

 Figure \ref{hart6} shows the steady-state energy distribution generated for three different exciton-exciton interaction strengths $g_{ex}$, for a cavity photon lifetime of 1.2 ps and other parameters similar to those of the experiments of Ref.~\onlinecite{science} and other similar experiments with short lifetime cavities.
-When $g_{ex}$ is equal to the theoretical value of 6~$\mu$eV-$\mu$m$^2$, the distribution function is completely different from the results of Ref.~\onlinecite{science} and other related work (e.g. Refs.~\onlinecite{yamamoto} and \onlinecite{bloch}), which showed a peak in the ground state and a quasi-thermal tail to higher energy.
+When $g_{ex}$ is equal to 6~$\mu$eV-$\mu$m$^2$, the distribution function is completely different from the results of Ref.~\onlinecite{science} and other related work (e.g. Refs.~\onlinecite{yamamoto} and \onlinecite{bloch}), which showed a peak in the ground state and a quasi-thermal tail to higher energy.
 If we keep $g_{ex}$ at this value and increase the pumping, there is no fit to the experimental data at {\em any} density; instead, the exciton states at much higher energy than the polariton ground state become highly occupied.
 This can be understood by a simple estimate: the line broadening of Equation (\ref{rate}) equal to $3\times 10^{-5}$ meV at a density of $10^9$ cm$^{-2}$ calculated in Section II for the theoretical value of $g_{ex}$ corresponds to a scattering time of $\tau = \hbar/\gamma = 22$ ns, far longer than the polariton lifetime of 200 ps, and presumably even longer than the intrinsic exciton lifetime.
-The interactions of the excitons are simply too weak to couple down into polariton states, even when stimulated scattering into polariton states is taken into account.
-If the density is increased to make this particle-particle scattering time shorter, the density of the excitons will exceed the quantum threshold long before their scattering time is short enough to couple into polariton states.
-Stimulated scattering then leads the particles to preferentially remain in the exciton states at high energy.
+The interactions of the excitons are simply too weak for them to scatter down into polariton states, even when stimulated scattering into the polariton states is taken into account.
+If the density is increased to make this particle-particle scattering time shorter, the occupation number in excitonic range of the dispersion will exceed the quantum degenerate threshold long before their scattering is fast enough to give significant scattering into polariton states, leading to nonequilibrium condensation in the excitonic states instead of in the polariton ground state.